Equity Guidelines for Standing Committees and Councils

 Identify Unconscious Bias

-Identify unconscious bias and correct it!
-All employees are required to complete the basic Skillsoft training in this area to ensure a foundation of shared understanding.
+It is recommended that all employees complete the basic Skillsoft training in this area to ensure a foundation of shared understanding.
 That includes eliminating generalizations and considering various possibilities on merit, not assumptions.

 Each committee or council member should watch for possible adverse treatment and adverse impact that could be discriminatory.
 The bases for discrimination are listed in Policy 1.060, Non-discrimination.
 Avoid: